SOC 2 vs ISO 27001 Cost Comparison: Which Is Cheaper?

 Can I reduce SOC 2 costs to match ISO 27001?

-There are several strategies we walk clients through to reduce SOC 2 costs: using a specialized SOC 2 auditor instead of a mid-tier or Big 4 firm (saves $5,000-$20,000), negotiating multi-year auditor contracts (saves five to fifteen percent), maximizing GRC platform automation to reduce internal labor, and starting with Security criterion only.
+There are several strategies we walk clients through to reduce SOC 2 costs: using a specialized SOC 2 auditor instead of a mid-tier or Big 4 firm (meaningful savings on auditor fees), negotiating multi-year auditor contracts (saves five to fifteen percent), maximizing GRC platform automation to reduce internal labor, and starting with Security criterion only.
 These optimizations can narrow the gap but generally cannot eliminate the structural cost advantage ISO 27001 has from lighter year-two and year-three audits.
 For auditor matching, AuditNex provides discovery filtered by industry, company size, and timeline requirements.

 What is the cost of maintaining both SOC 2 and ISO 27001 simultaneously?

 Based on what we see across our client base, maintaining both frameworks costs approximately thirty to fifty percent more than maintaining SOC 2 alone — not double.
 The efficiency comes from shared controls, shared evidence, a single GRC platform subscription, and coordinated audit timing.
-For a growth-stage company, we typically see dual-framework annual maintenance run $80,000-$160,000 compared to $55,000-$125,000 for SOC 2 alone.
-We help clients coordinate audit timing and evidence reuse to stay at the lower end of that range.
+We help clients coordinate audit timing and evidence reuse to minimize costs across both frameworks.

 Does company size affect which framework is more cost-effective?

 The percentage savings from choosing ISO 27001 over SOC 2 are roughly consistent across company sizes (fifteen to twenty-five percent).
-However, the absolute dollar savings increase with company size because larger organizations pay higher audit fees.
-For an enterprise organization, the three-year savings from ISO 27001 can exceed $100,000.
-For a startup, the savings may be $20,000-$50,000 over three years.
-What we advise at every size is to weigh that savings against the revenue impact of having the framework your customers actually require.
+However, the absolute savings increase with company size because larger organizations pay higher audit fees — enterprise organizations see the largest absolute savings over three years, while startups see smaller but still meaningful savings.
+What we advise at every size is to weigh those savings against the revenue impact of having the framework your customers actually require.

 Are there hidden costs in ISO 27001 that are not captured in this comparison?

 The most commonly overlooked ISO 27001 cost we encounter is the internal audit requirement.
-ISO 27001 requires organizations to conduct an internal audit before each external audit — this can cost $5,000-$20,000 if outsourced or significant internal labor hours if conducted by your own team.
+ISO 27001 requires organizations to conduct an internal audit before each external audit — this can require significant fees if outsourced, or significant internal labor hours if conducted by your own team.
 The ISMS management review meetings also require executive time that we see organizations underestimate regularly.
-These costs are included in the internal labor figures in this comparison but are worth calling out because they surprise organizations transitioning from SOC 2 to ISO 27001.
+These costs are included in the internal labor estimates for this comparison but are worth calling out because they surprise organizations transitioning from SOC 2 to ISO 27001.
 We help clients budget for these accurately so there are no surprises mid-program.

 Agency Team